AnirudhCV/Best-Classifier/README.md

 # Best-Classifier

-Machine Learning With Python : Peer Graded Assignment : The Best Classifier
+This is a part of the Machine Learning With Python final assignment Peer Graded Assignment : The Best Classifier